CirclesUBI/circles-handbook/docs/developers/tech-overview.md

     - Token: a simple transaction specifies `{from, to, value, token}`
     - Smart Contracts
 - When multiple nodes are processing a transaction, they need to reach an agreement using a [consensus mechanism](https://ethereum.org/en/developers/docs/consensus-mechanisms/).
-- [Proof of Stake (PoS)](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/) will be the future of Gnosis Chain and Ethereum as concesus mechanism.
+- [Proof of Stake (PoS)](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/) is the consensus mechanism of Gnosis Chain and Ethereum.